hackthedev/dcts-shipping/docs/sql/Configurating SQL.md

 This document will explain the SQL Setup and requirements as well as benefits.
 The chat app was developed for MySQL / MariaDB compatible SQL servers.

-> [!TIP]
->
-> It is almost a requirement as many features wont work without SQL.
-Only basic chatting would work and is a leftover legacy feature now.

 [TOC]

 ------